Reverie, Tennessee: Economy

 Agriculture is the dominant source of income in the area surrounding Reverie, especially the cultivation of cotton.

-After the abolition of slavery, sharecropping was the primary means of income for families in the area.
-Mostly for the cultivation of cotton, land would be used by sharecroppers in return for a share of the crop to the landowner.
+After the abolition of slavery, sharecropping was the primary means of income for families in the area, mostly for the cultivation of cotton.
 Modern machines such as the cotton picker have made the manual cultivation obsolete over time as they took over the work from the hand laborers.
-As a result of the lessened need for agricultural laborers,the population of the area has dropped in recent decades.
+As a result of the lessened need for agricultural laborers, the population of the area has dropped in recent decades.

-In 2007,farming and working from home via the Internet are the two most available industries in Reverie.
+In 2007, farming and remote work are the two most available industries in Reverie.

 History

 Founded in the 1800s, Reverie is one of the early settlements in Tipton County.
-In 1883, a U.S. Post office was opened that in 2007 is no longer in existence.
+In 1883, a US Post office was opened that in 2007 is no longer in existence.